 Sexual health matters in youth!
-Young people’s health has started to attract the attention it deserves, and is increasingly prominent in global health initiatives.
-Yet, young people are often neglected when it comes to programming and policy development.
-The world has more young people than ever before with an estimated 1.2 billion adolescents aged 10 to 19 globally, 89% of whom live in less developed regions.
+Young people’s sexual health has started to attract the attention it deserves, and is increasingly prominent in global health initiatives.
+And yet, young people are often neglected when it comes to programming and policy development.

-Sexual health encompasses ‘sexual development and reproductive health, as well as the ability to develop and maintain meaningful interpersonal relationships; appreciate one’s own body; interact with both genders in respectful and appropriate ways; express affection, love and intimacy in ways consistent with one’s own values.
+Sexual health encompasses sexual development and reproductive health, as well as the ability to develop and maintain meaningful interpersonal relationships; to appreciate one’s own body; to interact with both genders in respectful and appropriate ways; and to express affection, love and intimacy in ways consistent with one’s own values.

-This year’s conference will explore how young people want to improve sexual health and what we “the adults” can learn from them.
-The conference aims to give young people the space to talk about sex and relationships in their way.
-What is needed to lift the taboo of sexuality, HIV and relationships and how to overcome the consequences of missed opportunities of comprehensive sexuality education?
+This year’s conference will explore the ways in which young people want to improve sexual health and what we, ‘the adults’, can learn from them.
+The conference aims to give young people the space to talk about sex and relationships in their own way.
+What measures are required to lift the taboos surrounding sexuality, HIV and safe relationships among young people?
+How do we overcome the consequences of the missed opportunity of a comprehensive sexual education?

 Target audience: national and international Public Health professionals, project leaders, researchers and all those who are interested.

 Date: 8 May 2019, 8.45 - 16.15

 Conference fee: Members of MMS: 70CHF; Students: 45CHF Others: 150CHF

 Registration: Please register below till 3 May 2019.

 If you don't have to pay please register till 3 May 2019 to Martina Staenke email@example.com